 Taking our leave from our hosts late in the morning we slowly made our way to Bingöl’s most famous attraction: the Swimming Islands in the eastern district of Solhan.

 Now, I feel bad if I say anything negative about the Swimming Islands because it’s kinda like complaining about seeing a unicorn because it’s not pink enough or something.
 A group of natural floating islands that slowly drift around in the breeze is pretty cool in theory yet the reality was a little bit underwhelming.
+They basically just sit there.

 Leaving the magical floating mini golf behind we began our drive back to the Bingöl city center, stopping along the way to catch some of the region’s natural beauty.